ashleychontos/pySYD/docs/quickstart.rst

 see our special CLI :ref:`glossary<usage/cli/glossary>`.

 If you haven't already, execute the above command -- you will immediately notice that the printed output is actually quite long.
-Not to worry though as we will break it down into the four main steps mentioned before.
+Not to worry though as we will break it down by sections.

 ***Important: when running `pysyd` as a script, there is one positional argument.***